SirAeroWN/Hoos/Readme.md

 ----------------------
 Main memory is 2^16 slots of python ints.
 Stack is 2^8 slots of python ints.
-The number labels is not explicitly limited.
+The number of labels is not explicitly limited.
-The number of variables is limited the the space in mmemory.
+The number of variables is limited by the the space in memory.